 The Supporting Details of Anticipated Costs that itemizes the costs by category (Consultation and Administration) and object class shall be submitted with the application (a sample outline is provided in Appendices N and O of this Notice).
-The Supporting Details of Anticipated Costs should correspond to the information on the Application for Federal Assistance and Budget Information-Non-Construction Programs (SF-424 and SF-424A).
+The Supporting Details of Anticipated Costs should correspond to and be easily traceable to the information on the Application for Federal Assistance and Budget Information-Non-Construction Programs (SF-424 and SF-424A).
 In order to ensure uniformity and comparability among agreement submissions, Consultation and Administration costs shall be determined and set forth as follows: